 Later sips bring out ample sweetness.
 Licorice mingles with baking chocolate, and maple trades places with mint candy and vanilla.
 All the while, there are hints of all of those flavors in the glass, and the finish is long, sumptuous, and calls you back for more.
 Suffice it to say that there’s a lot going on here.
 The curious will be rewarded.
 People looking for something “good” can simply sip and let the flavors wash over them.
 It’s as comfortable and indulgent as taking a twenty-minute hot shower.

-Circling back to the mystery in question: I can make peace with the fact that I don’t know who made this or how old it is.
-I’ve bought enough whiskeys that have sounded great on paper and had excellent pedigrees but have been underwhelming when I actually taste them.
+Circling back to the mystery in question: can I make peace with the fact that I don’t know who made this or how old it is?
+Sure, and it’s because I’ve bought enough whiskeys that sounded great on paper and had excellent pedigrees but were underwhelming when I actually tasted them.
 This stuff?
 Total opposite.
 The spirit nerd in me wants to knock this down a few pegs for the lack of transparency, but in my heart of hearts I can’t handwave away the fact that this is delicious stuff, through and through, and that it uses just enough corn to add sweet flavors that compliment the inherent complexity of rye.

 So even though Michter’s didn’t make this, the company or brand certainly is responsible for bringing it to market.
 Many of us are fine with financially rewarding interior decorators and financial advisers for simply knowing stuff that makes our lives better, even if they don’t actually make the proverbial sausages.
 Why should it be any different in the spirit industry?